There are two distinct Roman Catholic doctrines pertaining to the authority of the Pope:

 In summary, the fact that Honorius was anathematized for heresy shows that the Pope is not trustworthy as a source of doctrine, because if any had followed him during the time of Honorius - or in the interim of 40 years between Honorius's death and the official condemnation of his letters - they would have been heretics, who would be anathematized by later councils.

-And lastly, I thought that this quotation from James White well summed up the illogical Catholic position on the Papacy, in spite of the inconvenient facts of history, like Honorius:
+And lastly, it seemed this quotation from James White well summed up the illogical Catholic position on the Papacy, in spite of the inconvenient facts of history, like Honorius:

 James White - Failure to Document: Catholic Answers Glosses Over History